 The fair value of financial instruments classified as level 3 are, in certain circumstances, measured using valuation techniques that incorporate assumptions that are not evidenced by the prices from observable current market transactions in the same instrument and are not based on observable market data.
+The Company employs valuation techniques, depending on the instrument type and available market data.
+For example, in the absence of active market, an investment's fair value is estimated on the basis of an analysis of the investee's financial position and results, risk profile and other factors.
 Favourable and unfavourable changes in the value of financial instruments are determined on the basis of changes in the value of the instruments as a result of varying the levels of the unobservable parameters, quantification of which is judgemental.

-For fair value measurement in level 3, change in 10% in the fair value of the investment would have an equal but opposite potential effect of AED 26 K (2013: 26 K) of the statement of comprehensive income.
+For fair value measurement in level 3, a change of 10% in the fair value of the investment would have an equal but opposite potential effect of AED 26 K (2014: 26 K) of the statement of comprehensive income.